wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-firebase-analytics-integrations.md

    * Export data to BigQuery for advanced analysis
    * Set up automated insights and anomaly detection

 > This is an example of an implementation using the iOS SDK.
-While this demonstrates the approach, you can utilize any of the VWO FME SDKs for your project.
+While this demonstrates the approach, you can utilize any of the VWO FE SDKs for your project.